claudecodeguide.dev

 • Git history: It can read your git log directly.
 No need to duplicate it.

-• Debugging solutions: These are one-off fixes that rarely repeat.
+• Debugging solutions: One-off fixes that rarely repeat.
 Save the lesson, not the fix.

 • Temporary context: If it won't matter next week, don't save it.